Banjarmasin: Demographics

 According to Statistics Indonesia, a resident of the city is defined as "someone who resides within the city for at least 6 months or less than 6 months but with intention to settle".
 The estimated number of residents in 2020 was 657,663 with a sex ratio of 100.36 male per 100 female.
 47.87% of the city population resides in the South and North Banjarmasin districts.
 As with most of Indonesian cities, the population is young and consists of a workforce within the reproductive age of above 15, which in the city is around 62.07% of the city's population in 2020, or 331,526 people.
 Annual population growth was 0.44% between 2010 and 2020.
 East and Central Banjarmasin district. however, has a sex ratio of 98.84 and 97.47 male per 100 female respectively, which means both districts have more female residents than males.
 This differs from the city average.
 The city's dominant religion is Islam, with a minority of Protestants, Catholics, Hindus, Buddhists, Confucianists, and animist religions.
-Muslims make up around 95% of the city's population, followed by Christians (both Catholics and Protestants) at around 3%; other religions combined total about 2%.
+Muslims make up around 94% of the city's population, followed by Christians (both Catholics and Protestants) at around 3%; other religions combined total about 2%.

 Most of the city's population identifies as Banjarese—79,26% did so in 2010.
 Other ethnicities include Javanese with 10.27%, Madurese with 3.17%, Chinese Indonesian with 1.56%, Dayak with 0.92%, and Bugis with 0.6%.
-There is also an Arabic population that date back to Sultanate and colonial era.
+There is also a small population of Arabs and Indians that dates back to the Sultanate and colonial era.